Polynomial Identity Testing via Evaluation of Rational Functions: Set-Multilinearity

-\end{proposition} \begin{proof} All assertions to be proved follow from elementary properties of determinants, that Vandermonde determinants are nonzero unless they have duplicate rows, and the following computation: the result of plugging 1 into \(x_{i,1}\) for \(i=1,\ldots,l+1\) and 0 into the remaining variables is the product of Vandermonde matrices in the statement. \end{proof}
+\end{proposition} \begin{proof} All assertions to be proved follow from elementary properties of determinants, that Vandermonde determinants are nonzero unless they have duplicate rows, and the following computation for the coefficient of \(x_{1,1}\cdot\cdots\cdot x_{l+1,1}\): Plug 1 into \(x_{i,1}\) for \(i=1,\ldots,l+1\) and 0 into the remaining variables, and minor expand along the last column each of the inner determinants.
+Due to the minor expansions, the elements in the $i$-th row of the outer determinant have a common factor of $(-1)^{k+1}$ times the $(k+1) \times (k+1)$ determinant for that value of $i$ in the product on the right-hand side of \eqref{eq.smvan.coef}.
+After removing those common factors from all $l+1$ rows, the remaining $(l+1) \times (l+1)$ outer determinant equals the determinant in the middle of \eqref{eq.smvan.coef}. \end{proof}